harrshini12/trees_view/README.md

 # Tree Showcase Page

-This project is a simple tree showcase page that allows users to learn about different trees that Ecosia plants.
+This project is a simple tree showcase page that allows users to learn about different trees.
 The page is responsive and can be viewed on both desktop and mobile devices.

 ## Features